Vrishab20/MediIntel-Fine-Tuned-Medical-LLMs-with-Retrieval-Augmented-Generation/README.md

-# 🩺 MediIntel: Fine-Tuned Medical LLMs with Retrieval-Augmented Generation
+# 🩺 Fine-Tuned Medical LLM with Retrieval-Augmented Generation

 **DoctorGPT** is a domain-specific AI assistant for medical document analysis.
 Built with a React frontend and a Flask backend, it leverages local embedding generation and a PEFT fine-tuned LLM to answer patient-related queries.